caneslocalisation/caneslocalisation.210517/registration/registration.md

 title: "Registration"
 author_profile: true
 ---
 The deadline for registration was 10/05/2017.
-The deadline has now passed.
+The deadline has now passed. <br /> <br />
 For any inquiries, please email canes.localisation@gmail.com .

 <!---(The registration form can be found <b>[here](https://goo.gl/forms/B7dwd7spuyAYjQff1))</b>.--->